How to cross a street in Vietnam… and survive!

-Firstly, the Vietnamese are virtuosos of the two-wheeled mule and highly skilled motorists, able to handle hoards of traffic, chaotic congestion, soggy weather circumstances and a bike heaped with furniture and cornucopia, ranging from dresser bureaus to a mountain of crates, carrying live chickens!
-Motorists drive at an easy pace, are experts at the art of balancing big loads and are artful dodgers (this latter skill will be key to affirming your trust).
+Firstly, the Vietnamese are virtuosos of the two-wheeled mule and highly skilled motorists, able to handle hoards of traffic, chaotic congestion, soggy weather circumstances and a bike heaped with a cornucopia of furniture, from dresser bureaus and a mountain of crates, carrying live chickens!
+How these drivers balance everything on their bike is an art you won’t want to miss.

-Secondly, if a vehicle wants to pass another, they signal by honking their horn.
-Car and truck horns bellow out long and deep “wah wah wah…” echoes; whereas, bike horns raise short, staccato-like pitches, which cry out with an annoying “meep!”
+If a vehicle wants to pass you, they signal by honking their horn.
+Car and truck horns bellow out long and deep “wah wah wah…” echoes.
+Bike horns emit short, staccato-like pitches, which cry out with an annoying “meep!”

 How to cross a street in Vietnam?